Giving Local Coalitions Tools and Support to Stop Overdose Deaths

 Now more than 30 coalitions—reaching 85% of Californians—share ideas, learn better methods, and discover the latest strategies to prevent new addictions, increase access to treatment, and stop overdose deaths.

-COPN is a program of PHI’s Center for Health Leadership and Practice (CHLP).
-In February 2020, CHLP also launched the National Overdose Prevention Network (NOPN) with a vision to transform the field across the country.
+COPN is a program of PHI’s Center for Health Leadership and Impact (CHLI).
+In February 2020, CHLI also launched the National Overdose Prevention Network (NOPN) with a vision to transform the field across the country.
 NOPN is a national learning community, designed to support local, regional and statewide overdose prevention efforts that draw communities together to save lives.

 COPN: The largest overdose prevention network in California and the nation